 Unfortunately, not all cat and dog breeders have the same work ethics.
-Breaches of trust, misrepresentation, and lack of decent living conditions for animals can happen, and it's always a shame.
+As a result, breaches of trust, misrepresentation, and lack of decent living conditions for animals can happen, and it's always a shame.

 Characteristics of a good breeder

 If you want to choose the right breeder, you can check these features before searching for cat breeders near me.
 The breeder is a member of an association.
-The association does not necessarily testify to the good treatment of the kittens, but it proves at least a minimum the seriousness of the person.
+The association does not necessarily testify to the excellent treatment of the kittens, but it proves at least the person's seriousness.

 He does not sell his kittens before 12 weeks.
-According to the Chats Canada Cats (CCC) association, it is important to respect the 12 weeks to allow optimal socialization of the kitten.
+It is important to respect the 12 weeks to allow optimal socialization of the kitten.
 Educator, for his part, even suggests going to 14 weeks.
-The kitten will have better control of his emotions and he will be less fearful, antisocial, or aggressive.
+Then, the kitten will have better control of his emotions and he will be less fearful, antisocial, or aggressive.

 It offers a health guarantee.
-In the contract you will have with the cattery, you will be protected for at least 1 year against congenital and hereditary diseases.
-This means that the breeder agrees to take the animal back at his own expense if an illness occurs during this period.
-No one wants this, but it's protection against people breeding animals with bad genetics.
+In the contract with the cattery, you will be protected against congenital and hereditary diseases.
+The breeder agrees to take the animal back at his expense if an illness occurs.
+No one wants this, but it's protection against breeding animals with bad genetics.

-He makes sure that the kitten's personality fits well with the family in which he places him.
-Some people prefer players, others affectionate, others independent.
-He will be able to see, in the litter, which kitten will meet (as far as possible) your needs.
+He ensures that the kitten's personality fits well with the family in which he places him.
+For example, some people prefer players, others affectionate, others independent.
+In the litter, he will be able to see which kitten will meet (as far as possible) your needs.

 He questions you.
-Good breeders have their proteges at heart so they CHOOSE who deserves to adopt from them.
-They will want to know about your experience with cats, your lifestyle, your home environment, etc.
+Good breeders have their proteges at heart, so they CHOOSE who deserves to adopt from them.
+They will want to know about your experience with cats, lifestyle, home environment, etc.

 He saves his kittens.
 He will also take care of vaccination, deworming, and sterilization, which is also non-negotiable.